xelabs/benchyou/README.md

 wMB:     amount data written to the device(megabytes) per second wKB/op:  wKB per operation cpu/op:  CPU usecs per operation, measured by vmstat
+freeMB:  the amount of idle memory(megabytes)
+cacheMB: the amount of memory(megabytes) used as cache
 ```

 ## Build